• Skip to primary navigation

 • About the author

-*HS classification can be effective with ImageSearch on world customs ruling database
+*HS classification can be easier with ImageSearch on world customs ruling database

-The method is described in Amazon Kindle book "ImageSearch for HS classification"
+The method is described in "ImageSearch for HS classification"

 Indirect Materials/Neutral Elements under the FTA

-2019-09-13 by Taichi Kawazoe
+2019-09-13 By Taichi Kawazoe

 “Neutral elements” or “Indirect materials” means goods used in the production,